Postgen-officiel/Tic-Tac-Toe-by-Postgen/README.md

 # copie all documents
-# paste where ever you want
+# paste where ever you want on a files
 # // anjoy \\\